FindMySchool LogoFindMySchool

 Tithe Barn is a popular school serving a mixed-deprivation catchment area in the Heatons.
 Admissions are managed through Stockport Local Authority using standard primary admissions procedures.

 The school is significantly oversubscribed.
-In the 2024 admissions round, there were 189 applications for approximately 60 Reception places (27 formal places offered, representing a 7:1 oversubscription ratio).
+In the most recent admissions data used for this review, there were 189 applications for approximately 60 Reception places (27 formal places offered, representing a 7:1 oversubscription ratio).
 After looked-after children and those with EHCPs naming the school, places are allocated by distance from the school gates.

 With 189 applications for 60 places, securing entry depends substantially on proximity.
 There is no formal catchment boundary, but demand is high enough that families living close to the school have meaningfully better odds.
 Families considering moving to the area specifically to access the school should verify current distance data with Stockport Council before making property decisions.